DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

     interactional context on self-presentation through avatars.'
     *Computers in Human Behavior*, 25(2), (2009): 510-520.

-[^01_intro_29]: S. Yoder, How Online Dating Became a $2 Billion Industry, Fiscal Times, 2014. <http://www.thefiscaltimes.com/Articles/2014/02/14/Valentines-Day-2014-How-Online-Dating-Became-2-Billion-Industry>.
+[^01_intro_29]: S. Yoder, How Online Dating Became a $2 Billion Industry, *Fiscal Times*, 2014. <http://www.thefiscaltimes.com/Articles/2014/02/14/Valentines-Day-2014-How-Online-Dating-Became-2-Billion-Industry>.

 # The Pre-History of Print and Online Dating, c.
 1690-1990

-### H. G Cocks
+### H.G.
+Cocks

 It is often argued that the rise of online dating reflects the increasing dominance of economic liberalism in western societies.
 This